top of page

 14. Do all residents pay the same?

 All HWS members will be paying the same rate per membership year (June – May) when paying by Direct Debit.
 The only exception is multi-tenanted buildings (apartments) where a 50% discount is offered, provided that ALL residents subscribe.
 Additionally, we have recently introduced a further discount to encourage everyone to join: if every household in your road joins, a 20% discount is offered to everyone in that road.
 We understand this may be harder to achieve for longer roads, but this is the only road discount arrangement currently on offer.
-Places of worship and communal buildings are free of charge.
+All places of worship, Hadley Wood School and communal buildings are given security free of charge as HWS fully believe in supporting the Community.

 15. Will the amount I pay increase each year?